MaxWED567/nsa-impl/README.md

 # NSA: Native Sparse Attention

-A PyTorch+Triton+FlexAttention implementation of Neighborhood-Selective Attention (NSA) that combines compression, selection, and sliding window attention mechanisms.
+A PyTorch+Triton+FlexAttention implementation of NSA that combines compression, selection, and sliding window attention mechanisms described in DeepSeeks [Native Sparse Attention paper](https://arxiv.org/abs/2502.11089).

 For a deep dive into sparse attention mechanisms and the design of this kernel, check out our blog post: [Sparsity is Cool?](https://www.tilderesearch.com/blog/sparse-attn)